Newcastle Man Fights for the Rest of His LIfe

-Derek Patterson Inside and Innocent - Ten Years Over Tariff!
+Derek Patterson Inside and Innocent - Eleven Years Over Tariff!

 In 2005, Derek Patterson was convicted of Attempted Murder.
 He received a six-year 56-day tariff on a discretionary life sentence.
 He is currently approaching his 16th year of incarceration, still maintaining his innocence, and ten years over tariff.